ItnavPro/sg_ITNVEMCConfigurationSQL/readme CreateNewTemplateInACS.txt

 cd <to this dir>
 run the following command
 CreateNewTemlateInACS.cmd "<source template>" "<new template>" <DBServerIP> <DBUser> <DBPassword>
+If the first command will run _SETdbserverip.cmd <DBServerIP>, then db server ip address can be "" (double quotes).
 This script requires a minimum of 3 and a maximum of 5 command line arguments.
 	1) Source Template in double quotes, for example: "CC Elite Multichannel Desktop"
 	2) Target Template in double quotes, for example: "CCE TEST1"